akka-beztout/tracker/ReadMe.md

-#### this app is like the one we did on [freecodecamp](https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/exercise-tracker) but im trtying to add stuff to it as i learn
+# a CRUD Api using nodeJs, express.js, mongoDB, passport.js

 # create a new user with username and password
 - [ ] *GET* **/login** should serve the login page
 - [x] *POST* to **/login** with a form-data  *username* and *password* will create a new user
 - [ ] multipart/form-data  (username, password)
 - [x] urlencoded (username, password)
-- [x]  respod as json:
+- [x]  respond as json:

 ```javascript
 {